digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Data Types - Records
 ~~~~~~~~~~~~~~~~~~~~

-An upgrading record may add new optional fields at the end of the field
+The new version of a record may add new optional fields at the end of the field
-sequence of the upgraded record.
+sequence of the prior version of that record.
 The types of the fields that the
-upgrading record has in common with the upgraded record must be pairwise
+new record has in common with the prior record must be pairwise valid upgrades
-valid upgrades of the original types.
+of the original types.

 Deleting a field leads to a validation error.